Milan hospital displays X-rays of women attacked by men

 The San Carlo Hospital mounted the exhibit in its atrium to coincide with the International Day for the Elimination of Violence against Women, which takes place on Monday.

-Patients’ anonymity was respected in putting the five X-rays on display, including one showing the blade of a knife in a woman’s abdomen.
-Other X-rays show broken limbs.
+Patients’ anonymity was respected in putting the five X-rays on display, including one showing the large blade of a knife lodged in a woman’s abdomen.
+Other X-rays show fractured limbs, including a shin bone broken in two.

-In augurating the show on Thursday, Dr. Maria Grazia Vantadori, a hospital surgeon and liaison for women suffering violence from husbands, boyfriends, family members or acquaintances, noted that some patients don’t immediately consider themselves domestic violence victims.
+For the show’s inauguration on Thursday, Dr. Maria Grazia Vantadori, a hospital surgeon and liaison for women suffering violence from husbands, boyfriends, family members or acquaintances, noted that some patients don’t at first consider themselves domestic violence victims.

+“Often the women who come to the emergency room, not knowing how to label what happened to them, don’t immediately say they have suffered violence,’’ Vantadori said.

-But Vantadori said “the injuries speak for themselves and recount the spiral of daily horror.”
+But, Vantadori said, “the bodies, the injuries speak for them and recount the spirals of daily horror.”

+Only in the last few years, have women in Italy started making significant inroads in an uphill cultural and legislative campaign to combat men’s violence against former and current wives and girlfriends, as well as against mothers, daughters and sisters.

+As recently as a generation ago, the Italian penal code still called for prison sentences as short as three years for men who killed women out of jealousy.
+Until 1981, the law sanctioned leniency for male defendants who slayed women to preserve the “family honor.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.